-Students are required to show proof of a high school diploma or High School Equivalency Exam upon entry into the MAP.
+Students are required to show proof of a high school diploma or high school equivalency diploma upon entry into the MAP.
 All MAP courses in quarters one through four, including general education courses, must be successfully completed before entering the fifth quarter.
-Before entering the fifth quarter Invasive course, students must show proof of current immunizations or laboratory verification of immune status before they are able to receive entry codes for the fifth quarter.
-This includes, but is not limited to, Tetanus/Diphtheria, Hepatitis B, Measles/ Mumps/ Rubella, and Varicella, as required by contracts with clinical facilities and Centers for Disease Control (CDC) recommendations.
-Tuberculosis skin testing is also required.
+Before entering the fifth quarter Invasive Procedures course, students must show proof of current immunizations or laboratory verification of immune status before they are able to receive entry codes for the fifth quarter.
+This includes, but is not limited to, Tetanus/Diphtheria, Hepatitis B, Measles/Mumps/Rubella, Tuberculosis skin testing, Flu, and Varicella, as required by contracts with clinical facilities and CDC recommendations.

 In order to participate in the externship, students must receive a No Record on File report related to Crimes against Persons from the Washington State Patrol and/or a Criminal Background Check.
-Each student is required to carry personal health/medical insurance throughout their clinical rotations.
+Students must also meet the requirements for the facility that they are assigned to.
+These requirements may include, but are not limited to, a drug screening and/or a no-smoking policy.
+Students are required to carry personal health/medical insurance throughout their clinical rotations.

 Quarterly based insurance for students may be purchased; further information is available through the Advising and Counseling Office.
 No student will be allowed at a clinical site without proof of insurance.